ynvtlmr/atipscraper-playwright/README.md

 - `urls.csv`: A history log of all URLs that have been successfully processed/submitted.
 - `scraped_results.csv`: A log of all links found during the last scrape.
 - `latest.log`: Log file from the most recent run (do not share if containing sensitive info).
+- `templates/`: Contains EJS templates.
+  - `config_form.ejs`: The HTML template for the configuration UI.
+  - `summary.ejs`: The HTML template for the submission summary page.
-- `tests/`: functionality tests using Playwright.
+- `tests/`: Functionality tests using Playwright.
 - `examples/`: Sample HTML files used for testing.

 ## Testing